 Robert Harrington, MD

-Harrington is a member of the American Heart Association’s (AHA’s) Board of Directors.
-He served as AHA President-elect, President and Immediate Past President during 2019-2021.
-He is an elected member of the Association of American Physicians, the Association of University Cardiologists and the National Academy of Medicine/Institute of Medicine.
-In 2016, he was named a Master of the American College of Cardiology.
-He was awarded the AHA’s Clinical Research Prize in 2017 and AHA Council on Clinical Cardiology (CLCD) Distinguished Achievement Award in 2022.
-In 2022, he was awarded the Stokes Medal from the Irish Cardiac Society.
+Among his numerous awards and recognition, Dr. Harrington was named a Master of the American College of Cardiology in 2016, was awarded the AHA’s Clinical Research Prize in 2017, and earned the AHA Council on Clinical Cardiology (CLCD) Distinguished Achievement Award in 2022.
+In 2022, he was awarded the Stokes Medal, and in 2023, Honorary Fellowship in the Irish Cardiac Society.

 Fred is a Silicon Valley medical device entrepreneur, Managing Director of Incept LLC, a health sciences innovations accelerator, founded in 1998.Read More